We're Here to Help

 Sketching in the Galleries

-Sketching, in pencil only, is permitted in all the permanent collection galleries of The Columbia Museum of Art for non-commercial purposes, provided that the following rules are followed.
-Sketching is also permitted in most special exhibitions; please inquire at the Information Desk in the Great Hall about current exhibitions and guidelines.
-More Details about sketching in the galleries
+Sketching, in pencil only, is permitted in all the upstairs collection galleries of the Columbia Museum of Art for non-commercial purposes, provided that the following rules are followed.
+Sketching is also permitted in most special exhibitions; please inquire at the visitor services desk about current exhibitions and guidelines.

-Paper or sketchbooks should not exceed 14 x 17 inches.
+- Paper or sketchbooks should not exceed 14 x 17 inches.
+Easels are not permitted.

 Food and Drink